BhavyaBhola/SlctvSrch/README.md

 ## Usage

-⚠️ **Important:** This tool is designed for videos captured with a **stationary camera**.
+⚠️ **Important:** This tool is designed for videos captured with a **stationary camera** and currenly only work for **CARS**.
 Any significant camera movement will affect the accuracy of background extraction and object tracking.

 ### Step 1: Start Tracking and Extract Background